alok27a/Social-Media-Backend/README.md

 # Install dependencies
 npm install

+# Add mongoURI, port and JWT_SECRET in .env file
+OR
-# Edit the default.json file with your mongoURI and baseUrl
+# Edit the default.json file with your mongoURI, port and JWT_SECRET
+OR
 # Use production.json in production env

 # Run